detailyang/welcome/documentation/cli/03_signing.md

 sidebar_label: Sign and Verify
 ---

+In addition to creating accounts, `leo account` can be used to sign data and verify signatures.
+This can be useful for a particular class of applications that rely on signed data as input.

 ## `leo account sign`

 The `leo account sign` command enables developers and users to create cryptographic signatures using an Aleo private key.
 These signatures can be verified within leo using the [`signature::verify`](../leo/04_operators.md#signatureverify) function or with the `leo account verify` command.